cilium/cilium.io/src/posts/2026-05-24-understanding-kubernetes-microsegmentation/index.md

 **Packet Marking**
 For cross-node traffic, the source identity is often embedded directly into the packet header (using VXLAN or Geneve metadata) so that the receiving node doesn’t have to resolve it.

 ![Packet Marking](./images/packet-marking.png)

+_Figure 3.
+Identity-Based Policy Interface in Hubble UI.
+This dashboard visualizes how network rules are constructed and monitored using logical workload identities._

 ## 4\.
 Kubernetes vs Cilium Network Policies